Jamal Edwards: Death

 Edwards died of a cardiac arrhythmia caused by recreational drugs at his mother's home in Acton, London, on 20 February 2022, at the age of 31.
-Friends and family had previously stated that the cause of death was a "sudden heart attack" or "sudden illness", without any mention of drugs.
-The day before his death, Edwards had been DJing at a gig in north London.
+The day before his death, Edwards had been DJing at a gig in North London.
 Celebrities and other figures gave out their statements responding to his death after it was announced.
 Lady Leshurr, who also worked with Edwards on SBTV, said the news was "heartbreaking" and that Edwards "gave opportunity after opportunity to showcase talent from Brum into London.
 We need to keep his name and brand alive."
-King Charles III, then Prince of Wales, founder of The Prince's Trust of which Edwards was an ambassador, wrote that "His work in music but also as an ambassador for a new generation, including his work for The Prince’s Trust, were an inspiration to so many".
-In August 2022 an inquest into Edwards's death found the cause to be "cardiac arrhythmia, following cocaine use".
+King Charles III, then Prince of Wales, founder of The Prince's Trust of which Edwards was an ambassador, wrote that "His work in music but also as an ambassador for a new generation, including his work for The Prince's Trust, were an inspiration to so many".
+An inquest in August 2022 found the cause of Edwards' death to be "cardiac arrhythmia, following cocaine use."

+On 19 January 2023, long-time friend Ed Sheeran released the single "F64," a tribute to Edwards.